5hapeshifter/javaMultThreadingMichaelProgrebinsky/out/production/javaMultThreadingMichaelProgrebinsky/README.md

 - They will do so while maintaining the logical correctness of the code
 - Out of Order execution by the compuler and CPU are important features to speed up the code.
 - The compuler re-arranges instructions for better
-    1. Branch predication(optimized loops, "if" statements etc)
+    1. Branch predication(optimized loops, "if" statements etc.)
     2. Vectorization - parallel instruction execution (SIMD)
     3. Prefetching instructions - better cache performance
 - CPU re-arranges instructions for better hardware units